How much does a website cost? Is there such a thing as a website cost blueprint?

 Content Management Systems

 If you are going the CMS route, implementing your website design can simply mean finding the right template.
-There are lots of free WordPress themes, especially in the WordPress directory.
+There are lots of best flexible WordPress themes, especially in the WordPress directory.
 The same is true for the other two content management systems Joomla! and Drupal.

 If you need something a little more sophisticated, you will have to go premium.